Arsenal's injury list hits nine players

+Arsenal's injury problems continue to escalate with boss Arsene Wenger currently without nine first-team players.
 Wenger is resigned to being without striker Robin van Persie (ankle) and Johan Djourou (knee) for the rest of the season, but a number of minor problems are causing disruption to the Frenchman's plans.

 The latest involve midfielders Samir Nasri (hamstring) and Aaron Ramsey (thigh), who were both injured in training prior to Sunday's 2-0 victory at Bolton and are expected to be sidelined for around three weeks.